otoomet/math_cheatsheet/README.md

 The cheatsheet started around 1999 when I studied economics at Tartu University and wrote a sheet (yes, a single sheet ;-) of formulas to help my coursemates with math.
-There are still a many pieces from that time, in particlar those related to limits and Taylor's approximation.
+There are still many pieces of text from that time, in particlar those related to limits and Taylor's approximation.
 The pages filled with Tobit and duration models' Hessians are leftovers from my Master and PhD thesis.
 I wrote it in Estonian back then, and I don't intend